Viewable With ANY Browser

 Richard Benanti, Springfield, IL

-I must repeat: Neither my wife nor I — now married almost 41 years — feel any threat to our own marriage when a same-gender couple commits to a lifetime of living together.
-But I'm not gay, why do I care whether same-gender couples can marry?
+I must repeat: Neither my wife nor I — now married more than 50 years — feel any threat to our own marriage when a same-gender couple commits to a lifetime of living together.
+But I'm not gay, so why do I care whether same-gender couples can marry?